azure-community-day/vacd.api/README.md

 # vacd.api
-**Deploying IaC through GitHub Actions - Platform:** This repository contains the useful TF templates as well as ConsoleSync .NET Core App.
+**Deploying IaC through GitHub Actions - API:** This repository contains the api source code written in C# in order to create Resource Groups in the bastioned subscription.

 ### Azure resources to be deployed:
 - WebApp Code (build .NET + release)

-### SPN used:
+### SPNs used:
+- Contributor SPN with rights under CommunityDayRSG
 - Master SPN with rights under bastioned subscription